raynaya/celerybeatredis/README.md

     ]
 }
 ```
 The following command should add an interval task in redis.
+Please note that the key has to have  prefix 'tasks:meta:'

 ```
 set tasks:meta:multiply-every-10-minutes "{\"name\":\"multiply-every-10-minutes\",\"task\":\"tasks.multiply\",\"enabled\":true,\"schedule\": { \"period\": \"minutes\", \"every\": 10 },\"args\":[3,2] }"